SUGAM-CB/Computer-Science-Project/README.md

 Phase status:

    The project is in Development phase

--> abstract,introduction and related work defined
+-> data is collected and preprocessed

+-> Model development is in progress

+-> Backend integration is planned

-->
+-> Frontend is almost completed